Nations to consider more North Korea sanctions, U.S. warns on military option

 A U.S. official said Susan Thornton, the State Department’s senior diplomat for East Asia, would travel to Beijing from Vancouver to brief China on the outcome.
 He said he expected Tillerson to provide readouts to his Russian and Chinese counterparts.

-Reporting by David Ljunggren and David Brunnstrom; Additional reporting by Nicole Mordant in Vancouver, Michelle Nichols at the United Nations and Matt Spetalnick in Washington; Editing by James Dalgleish and Lisa Shumaker
+Reporting by David Ljunggren and David Brunnstrom; Additional reporting by Nicole Mordant in Vancouver, Michelle Nichols at the United Nations, Philip Wen in Beijing and Matt Spetalnick in Washington; Editing by James Dalgleish and Lisa Shumaker